 He and fellow cabinet minister Gerry Brownlee delayed their response and won't meet Ombudsman David McGee until 5 December, five months after he wrote to Mr Finlayson.

 The premiere of The Hobbit: An Unexpected Journey takes place on 28 November.

-Next story in Political: NZ won't be taken seriously at climate talks, says Opposition
+Next story in Politics: NZ won't be taken seriously at climate talks, says Opposition

 Copyright © 2012, Radio New Zealand